julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 To load the tidyverse package:
   `library(tidyverse)`

-Then we read the data:
+Then we read the data, changing each csv file into a data frame that we can execute commands against.

 ```r
 daily_activity <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/dailyActivity_merged.csv")